“I Finally Made It Back” — Ko Itakura Returns After Two and a Half Months Out, Shares His Honest Feelings | FRIDAY DIGITAL

 • Share on LINE

-Good news has arrived for Japan’s national soccer team recently with the return of defender Koh Itakura (29).
+Good news has arrived for the Japan national football team at this crucial moment: the return of defender Ko Itakura (29).

-Itakura, who plays for Dutch first division club Ajax, returned to action for the first time in two and a half months on April 11 in a league match against Heracles.
-Although he was used as a volleyball player instead of his main position of center back, he played calmly.
-After the game, he smiled and said, “I am finally back.
+Itakura, who plays for Ajax in the Dutch first division, returned to competitive action on April 11 in a league match against Heracles after about two and a half months out.
+Although he was used as a defensive midfielder rather than his usual center-back position, he showed composed play.
+After the match, he smiled and said, “I’ve finally made it back.”

-Sano Kaiyu & Kodai: “Our goal is to be the first brothers in history to make the national team” Moriyasu Japan’s “key players in attack and defense” talk about their thoughts on the World Cup.
+[Countdown to kickoff!
+World Cup Special Part 1] Kaishu Sano & Koki Sano: “Our goal is to become the first brothers to be selected for the national team” — Moriyasu Japan’s key players on both offense and defense talk about their thoughts on the World Cup

-Itakura experienced the previous tournament in Qatar and played a central role in the back three during the final qualifying round in Asia.
-However, due to poor conditions, Itakura was absent from both of Moriyasu Japan’s two wins over strong opponents, against Brazil last October and England in March of this year.
-In the meantime, new players such as Junnosuke Suzuki (22) have emerged in the final line.
-Considering his own position, he must have a sense of crisis.
+Itakura, who experienced the previous Qatar World Cup and played a central role in the three-back system during the Asian final qualifiers, was absent from both of Moriyasu Japan’s major victories over strong opponents—the match against Brazil last October and the match against England this March—due to poor condition.
+During that time, new forces such as Junnosuke Suzuki (22) emerged in the defensive line.
+Considering his position, he must also feel a sense of urgency.

-However, defense is something that the whole team works together on.
-I myself have grown since the last tournament, and the emergence of new players can only be a positive for the team.
-I welcome the fact that the team’s depth has increased, and I would like to show off my talents in the process.
+However, defense is something the whole team works on together.
+I myself have grown since the last World Cup, and the emergence of new players is only a positive for the team.
+Having greater depth is something to welcome, and I want to continue to make my case within that.”

-It was also reported that Hajime Moriyasu, 57, visited the club before his return.
+It was also reported that head coach Hajime Moriyasu (57) visited his club before his return.

-In Qatar, he injured ligaments in his knee before the tournament began, and his participation was in doubt, but he played almost without warning and lived up to expectations.
+Looking back, he suffered a knee ligament injury before the opening of the Qatar tournament and participation was in doubt, but he ended up playing almost without preparation and delivered a performance that met expectations.

-Thinking back to the last time, it was good that I was able to pitch at this time,” said Itakura.
+“Compared to last time, I’m glad I was able to step onto the pitch at this timing.”

-In Itakura’s return match, fellow Ajax player Takehiro Tomiyasu (27) also played from the middle of the second half.
-Itakura was also out of action, but had the misfortune to leave the field after about 15 minutes.
-Still, the fact that both players were able to play on the pitch is good news.
+In Itakura’s return match, his Ajax teammate Takehiro Tomiyasu (27) also came on during the second half.
+He too was returning from injury, but unfortunately had to leave the pitch after about 15 minutes.
+Even so, the fact that both of them were on the pitch is good news.

-The World Cup roster will be announced on May 15.
-The Samurai who are sharpening their fangs in Europe await that day with various thoughts in their minds.
+The announcement of the World Cup squad will be made on May 15.
+The samurai warriors sharpening their skills in Europe await that day with various thoughts in their hearts.

-Sano Kaifu and Kodai “Aiming to be the first brothers in history to make the national team” Moriyasu Japan’s “key players in attack and defense” talk about their thoughts on the World Cup.
+[Countdown to kickoff!
+World Cup Special Part 1] Kaishu Sano & Koki Sano: “Our goal is to become the first brothers to be selected for the national team” — Moriyasu Japan’s key players on both offense and defense talk about their thoughts on the World Cup

 • Interview and text by Masao Kurihara Photo by Watanabe Koji